 National vaccine safety monitoring systems watch for rare side effects (called adverse events) that may not have been seen in clinical trials.
 If the symptoms are true safety concerns, the guidelines for the vaccine will be changed.
 This monitoring ensures that the vaccine’s benefits continue to outweigh the risks.

 Visit the CDC for more information on the Safety of COVID-19 Vaccines and to report unusual side effects following any vaccination (see links under "Existing Safety Monitoring Systems").

-Below are some of the benefits of getting a COVID-19 vaccination.
+Below are some of the benefits:

 - Prevent serious illness: A COVID-19 vaccine helps keep you from getting seriously ill even if you do get COVID-19.
 It also protects people around you, particularly people at increased risk for severe illness from COVID-19.

 - Help stop the pandemic: Scientists estimate that to control COVID-19, about 7 or 8 of every 10 people will need to be vaccinated to control the virus.
 Given that the U.S. population is more than 330 million people, this means that almost 250 million will need to receive the vaccination to reach this goal.

 - Build protection safely: The risk of severe illness and death from COVID-19 far outweighs any benefits of natural immunity.
 COVID-19 can have serious, life-threatening complications, and there is no ways to know how COVID-19 will affect you.
 The vaccination will help protect you by creating an antibody response without having to experience sickness.

 You might have fatigue, headache, body aches, soreness at the site of injection and even some fever.
 These are normal immune responses to vaccines and are your body’s natural response in building immunity.
 The second dose might have stronger side effects than the first.